chrisballinger/prosody-modules/mod_firewall/README.markdown

   `BOUNCE=error`          Bounce the stanza with the given error (MUST be a defined XMPP stanza error, see [RFC6120](http://xmpp.org/rfcs/rfc6120.html#stanzas-error-conditions).
   `BOUNCE=error (text)`   As above, but include the supplied human-readable text with a description of the error `COPY=jid`              Make a copy of the stanza and send the copy to the specified JID.
 The copied stanza flows through Prosody's routing code, and as such is affected by firewall rules.
 Be careful to avoid loops.
+  `FORWARD=jid`           Forward a copy of the stanza to the given JID (using XEP-0297).
+The stanza will be sent from the current host's JID.

 **Note:** It is incorrect behaviour to reply to an 'error' stanza with another error, so BOUNCE will simply act the same as 'DROP' for stanzas that should not be bounced (error stanzas and iq results).